anisul-Islam/typescript-documentation/README.md

 - In a simple words, Types + JavaScript = TypeScript
 - It is a superset of JS
 - developed and maintained by Microsoft
+- we can use typeof to check data type

 ### 1.2 Why TypeScript?